-- 1. Approve the attached charter and extend the life of the IEAB for another two years.
-Four new members would be solicited to replace members whose terms have expired. - 2.
-Disband the IEAB and instead include economic expertise in the ISAB and ISRP peer review groups or rely on direct contracting for economic analysis.

-3. Modify the attached charter before approving it.
-Staff has no particular recommendations for changing the proposed charter.
+- 1. Approve the attached charter and extend the life of the IEAB for another two years. - 2.
+Disband the IEAB and instead include economic expertise in the ISAB and ISRP peer review groups or rely on direct contracting for economic analysis. - 3.
+Modify the attached charter before approving it.